 Related: Adult Acne: Why It Happens And How To Treat It

-Do Retinol And Salicylic Acid Deactivate Each Other?
+Can You Use Retinol And Salicylic Acid Together?

-Rumour has that retinol and salicylic acid aren’t pH compatible.
-Use them together and they deactivate each other.
+Rumour has that retinol and salicylic acid can’t and shouldn’t be used together because they aren’t pH compatible.
+When you use them together, they deactivate each other and become useless.
 Is that true?

 Recent research proves otherwise.
 Studies show that salicylic acid at a pH of 6.5 exfoliates skin as well as salicylic acid at a pH of 3.12 – but was less irritating.

-Verdict: retinol and salicylic acid don’t deactivate each other.
+Verdict: you can use retinol and salicylic acid together.
+They don’t deactivate each other.
 You can formulate them at a pH that keeps everything functioning properly.
 Phew!

 The Real Reason You Should NOT Be Using Retinol And Salicylic Acid Together